+[Subpart ZZZZ Applicable]

-[Subparts ZZZZ and DDDDD Applicable] Subpart HH, Oil and Natural Gas Production Facilities.
+Subpart HH, Oil and Natural Gas Production Facilities.
 This subpart applies to affected emission points that are located at facilities which are major sources of HAPs and either process, upgrade, or store hydrocarbons prior to the point of custody transfer or prior to which the natural gas enters the natural gas transmission and storage source category.
-This facility is a "transmission facility."
+For the purposes of Subpart HH, a "major" source of HAPs is determined from the sum of HAPs from any glycol dehydration units plus one other unit.
+The facility is a major source of formaldehyde but the formaldehyde is generated as a combustion product from the compressor engines.
+There are no dehydration units at this facility.
+This facility is a Natural Gas Transmission Facility so it is not subject.